 - If runoff is delivered by a storm drain pipe or is along the main conveyance system, the filter practice shall be designed off-line.
-In these cases, a flow regulator or flow splitter diversion structure shall be supplied to divert the WOv to the filter practice, and allow larger flows to bypass the practice. - In cases where filtering practices are designed as on-line practices, an overflow shall be provided within the practice to pass flows in excess of the WQv or Tv to a stable conveyance.
+In these cases, a flow regulator or flow splitter diversion structure shall be supplied to divert the WQv to the filter practice, and allow larger flows to bypass the practice. - In cases where filtering practices are designed as on-line practices, an overflow shall be provided within the practice to pass flows in excess of the WQv or Tv to a stable conveyance.
 Designers shall indicate how on-line filtering practices will safely pass the 10-year storm without re-suspending or flushing previously trapped material.

-- To prevent erosion, an overflow for the 10-year storm shall be provided to a non-erosive outlet point. - Stormwater from filtering system outlets shall be conveyed to discharge location in non-erosive manner. - Stormwater filters shall be equipped with a minimum 6-inch perforated pipe underdrain (8-inch is preferred) in a 1-foot stone layer.
-Synthetic filter fabrics shall not be used to completely separate the filter media from the underdrain bedding material.
-A 3-inch stone course shall be used between underdrain bedding and sand media, instead of filter fabric.
+- To prevent erosion, an overflow for the 10-year storm shall be provided to a non-erosive outlet point. - Stormwater from filtering system outlets shall be conveyed to discharge location in non-erosive manner. - Underdrained stormwater filters shall be equipped with a minimum 6-inch perforated pipe underdrain (8-inch is preferred) in a minimum 1-foot stone layer.
+Within the stone layer the underdrain pipe shall be separated by at least 3 inches from the filter media and 2 inches from the bottom of the practice.
+Synthetic filter fabrics shall not be used to completely separate the filter media from the underdrain bedding material. - Filtering systems shall not be lined unless required due to hotspot land use or other site specific factors, subject to Agency approval.